kristjank/certificate-manager/README.md

 ```

 **IMPORTANT**
-After you have changed the content of `plugins.js` you need to run `yarn setup` from the `core` root folder.
+After you have changed the content of `plugins.js` you need to run `yarn setup:clean` from the `core` root folder.
 This will pick up your newly registered plugin and build it.

 > You can create more transaction payloads by looking at the `__tests__` folder.
 In short it is as simple as: